ozhey/GameHub/README.md

       ```sh
       docker run --name gamehub -p 5433:5432 -e POSTGRES_USER=admin -e POSTGRES_PASSWORD=admin -e POSTGRES_DB=gamehub -d postgres
       ```
-    * In case you chose to create the database in a different way, you might need to update the database credentials in the application.properties file under src/main/resources.
+    * If you prefer to create the database in a different way (e.g not using docker), you might need to update the database credentials in the application.properties file under src/main/resources.
 3. Start the backend server:
     * Navigate to the backend directory and run `mvn clean package`.
 This will compile your code and create a JAR file containing your Spring application and its dependencies in the target directory.
     * Run the JAR file using the java command